aiverify-foundation/moonshot/docs/getting_started/first_test.md

 ![alt text](getting_started/16.png)

-Type a cuss word in the prompt.
-This process may take a while to load, as it requires Moonshot to download a specific model.
-Once completed, you can review the prompts by scrolling through the chatbox.
+Type a cuss word in the prompt. **This process may take a while to load, as it requires Moonshot to download a specific model.** Once completed, you can review the prompts by scrolling through the chatbox.

 ![alt text](getting_started/17.png)

-## Next Step